 The story behind the lobster was interesting too.
 When I first ordered it, I was told it was out of stock already.

 I couldn’t imagine that I was about to end my trip without having lobster.
 As I was looking for my substitute main, the server came back to say that the chef is in the market and can get lobster for me.

 Santa Claws came early for me.

-What a way to end the 4 day trip in New Brunswick!
+What a way to end the 4 day trip in New Brunswick for food!
 The next morning, I was packing up and heading back to Toronto.